EquistartLabs/blue-chip-website/docs/how-it-works/general-mechanics.md

 - Rank under Top 10 cryptocurrency by market cap at CoinGecko/ CoinMarketCap
 - Be traded on atleast 3 Decentralised Exchanges
-- verifyable Asset contract present on the underlying blockchain
+- verifyable Asset contract present on blockchain
 - Have free-floating price

 ## Components Selection: Index Weights Applied

 - When all eligible assets are identified, the market capitalization of each asset is calculated.
-- Once Market Cap of each asset is determined, the system will calculate share of each asset in the portfolio by a percentage score.
+- Once Market Cap of each asset is determined, the system will calculate share of each asset in the portfolio by a percentage score (% score).
-- If an asset have a percentage score of less than 1%, it will be roofed at 1% and the final score will be rebalanced from Top3 assets by market cap
+- If an asset have a percentage score of less than 1%, it will be roofed at 1% and the final score will be rebalanced by substracting from Top3 assets by market cap

   `Percentage score = Market Cap of an Asset / Sum of Market Cap of all selected assets`